LEGAL

 • Payroll and tax records: Retained for 6 years as required by HMRC.

-• Right-to-work documents: Retained for 2 years after employment ends, as required by law.
+• Right-to-work documents: Retained for 2 years after employment ends, as required by the Code of Practice on preventing illegal working.

 • Client records: Retained for the duration of the business relationship plus 6 years.